 What would a third party pay for all of Amazon’s entertainment products?

-When in doubt, in other words, let the market be our guide.
+When in doubt, let the market be our guide.
 Far from Martin’s valuation, I think you would struggle to find a valuation for all of these businesses even approaching Netflix’s $250 billion valuation.
 And that’s because while everyone currently subscribed to Netflix is doing it (mostly) deliberately, the vast majority of Prime Video users consider it a luxury.
 If you sever that link, how many folks keep using Prime Video?
 I can’t begin to guess.

 (Fine, I’ll try.
 If Roku’s market capitalization is $50 or so billion, say the Fire TV/Channels business gets 100% of that value.
-Then call it $25 billion (one tenth of Netflix) for video and $6 billion for Amazon Music (10% of Spotify) and say everything else is $2 billion.
+Then call it $25 billion (one tenth of Netflix) for video and $6 billion for Amazon Music (10% of Spotify) and, say, everything else is $2 billion.
 So is “Amazon Entertainment” worth $82 billion?
 That would be about 5% of Amazon’s current value.)

 Did Amazon have to “build it”?

 Imagine instead of Prime Video and Music, Amazon had offered free Netflix and Spotify to every customer.
 What would be the better subscription, the current version or those?
 Most folks would prefer free Netflix and Spotify to free Prime Video and Amazon Music.
 In other words, Amazon could just do what Verizon does and partner with other streamers to give away better video products than Prime Video.